-The college practices decentralization and participative management to attain organizational harmony and to elevate the counter-productivity of rigid hierarchical system.
+The college practices decentralization and participative management to attain organisational harmony and to elevate the counter-productivity of rigid hierarchical system.
 The college prefers flexible hierarchical arrangement in administrative and academic management, which is democratic, decentralized and participatory.
 In this sequence, various administrative and academic committees are formed at the college level by the head of the institution and all the faculty members of the college are assigned roles in these committees as per their knack and capabilities.
-In the academic year 2015-16 , various committees have been constituted for efficient and effective management of the college.
+In the academic year 2017-18, 15 committees, including college development and budget committee, building and maintenance committee, IQAC, library committee, sports committee, cultural committee, admission committee, examination committee, NAAC Committee, etc., have been constituted for efficient and effective management of the college.
 These committees meet regularly to oversee various functions of the institution.
 In these meetings, the shortfalls of the administrative and academic structures of the college are discussed.
+The proceedings of these meetings are duly recorded and decisions taken in the meetings are circulated to all the concerned faculty and non faculty members.
+To ensure successful execution of the decisions taken in the meetings, the college follows decentralization through delegation of power.
 The college, thus, streamlines its functioning through committee system.
 The college also encourages students representation by inducting some of its brilliant and active students in various college committees.
 Besides, students are also involved informally by different faculty members in routine college activities.
 This combination of formal and informal decentralization not only decentralizes the system and makes management participatory, but it also brings transparency in the functioning of the system and a sense of belonging to the institution and its responsibilities.